What are the best ASX blue chip stocks of 2020?

 Work (and play) from home stocks Kogan, Domino's and Breville are among the top performing large-cap Aussie stocks this year.

 Blue chip stocks are popular in Australia thanks to their reputation as stable, dividend-paying companies.
-However, with Australia entering its first recession in decades and many companies choosing to cut dividend payments, it's worth taking a look at which blue chips are dominating the market.
+However, with Australia entering its first recession in decades and many companies choosing to cut dividend payments, it's worth taking a look at which blue chips are still dominating the market and which have fallen off the radar.

 There's no blanket definition that covers what is or isn't a blue chip stock.
 Broadly speaking, the term refers to the biggest and oldest profit-making companies on the stock market.
 These large-cap companies can usually be found among Australia's largest 50 public companies (i.e. the ASX 50 index).